angelajholden/html-css-calendar/README.md

 [Read the Article](https://angelajholden.com/build-a-calendar-with-html-css)

 I had a project recently where my client wanted a calendar for their site, but didn't want to embed a Google Calendar.
 They wanted a month at a time view, and wanted to update just a few dates each month.
-What follows is a simple calendar made with two ```html&l;ul&gt;``` lists and some CSS.
+What follows is a simple calendar made with two <code>&lt;ul></code> lists and some CSS.
 And of course it's responsive.

-Let's start with a ```html&l;ul&gt;``` list for the days of the week.
+Let's start with a <code>&lt;ul></code> list for the days of the week.

 ```html
 <ul class="days-of-week clearfix">